dmydud/theory-for-data-science/Math/EDA/README.md

 Like the median, the MAD is not influenced by extreme values.

-Sometimes, the median absolute devia‐ tion is multiplied by a constant scaling factor to put the MAD on the same scale as the standard deviation in the case of a normal dis‐ tribution.
+Sometimes, the median absolute deviation is multiplied by a constant scaling factor to put the MAD on the same scale as the standard deviation in the case of a normal distribution.
 The commonly used factor of 1.4826 means that 50% of the normal distribution fall within the range ±MAD.

 ### Estimates Based on Percentiles
 The most basic measure is the *range*: the difference between the largest and smallest numbers.